-The City and Borough's basic financial statements include the operations of its component unit, the Sitka School District (the School District) which expended \$12,557,387 of state awards which is not included in the Schedule of State Financial Assistance for the year ended June 30, 2022.
-Our compliance audit, described in the Opinion on Each Major State Program, did not include the operations of the School District because it was subjected to a separate audit in accordance with the State of Alaska Audit Guide and Compliance Supplement for State Single Audits for the year ended June 30, 2022.
+The City and Borough's basic financial statements include the operations of its component unit, Sitka School District (the School District) which expended \$12,762,272 of state awards which is not included in the City and Borough's Schedule of State Financial Assistance during the year ended June 30, 2023.
+Our compliance audit, described in the "Opinion on Each Major State Program", does not include the operations of the School District because the School District was subjected to a separate audit in accordance with the State of Alaska Audit Guide, for the year ended June 30, 2023.